moritzploss/ex-patterns/README.md

 ### Named Placeholders

-As mentioned above, the first value in the return tuple of the `match` function indicates whether the match was successful; the second argument is a JavaScript object containing successful matches against **named placeholders**.
+As mentioned above, the first value in the return tuple of the `match` function indicates whether the match was successful; the second value is a JavaScript object containing successful matches against **named placeholders**.
 Since we have only matched against the *unnamed placeholder* `_` so far, this object has always been empty.
 Let's change that!